revengelmfao/christmas-assistance-application/README.md

   ## **Usage**
   1. **Child Registration**
-      * Register children ahead of sponsors if possible
+      * Register children ahead of sponsor if possible
       * Register child by filling out their details including up to five wishlist items.
       * Submit the form to save the child's information.
   2. **Sponsor Registration**